nextflow-io/training/docs/advanced/grouping.md

 | view { meta, bamfile -> "Meta is of ${meta.getClass()}" }
 ```

-To remove the `groupKey` and go back to the standard map, we can just call its `target` property.
+The `groupKey` has a property `target`, which contains the original map.
+If we call this property, we can replace the groupKey with the original map and get back to the original data structure.
 This is now appropriate to send through to the `groupTuple` operator and we will be grouping now only on the elements in the map.

 ```groovy linenums="1"
 MapReads( samples, reference )